 On 5 May 2014, the WTO Director-General appointed Mr Alexander Erwin (Chair, South Africa), Professor François Dessemontet (Member, Switzerland) and Dame Billie Miller (Member, Barbados) as panelists to hear the disputes.

 Information about the tobacco plain packaging disputes in the WTO, and the WTO and its dispute settlement processes more generally, is available from Department of Foreign Affairs and Trade website.
 All enquiries relating to the WTO tobacco plain packaging disputes should be directed to DFAT.

 Constitutional challenges to tobacco plain packaging

-The parties' written submissions, the full transcript of proceedings, and the orders made can be viewed on the High Court of Australia website.
+The parties' written submissions, the full transcript of proceedings and the High Court's orders and reasons can be viewed on the High Court of Australia website.